shenyan1206/dukpt/README.md

 find the examples in example.js

-supported key type: STD, MAC, PIN, DATA
+supported key type: STD, MAC, PIN, DATA.

 STD has no variants applied
 MAC, PIN has variants.
 DATA has variants, and also has addtional encryption.